TinySpins/Matlab_Public/README.md

-## Matlab_Library
+## Matlab_Public
-This is the home of my Matlab scripts.
+This is the home of my public Matlab scripts.
 Some scripts may be dependent on third-party scripts that can be found on the MathWorks File Exchange or elsewhere.
 These third-party scripts are not uploaded to GitHub, but only kept locally.

-### Configuration
-Files for configuration of Matlab.

 ### Utilities
 General scripts with broad utility.